root-project/root/doc/v600/index.md

-% ROOT Version 5.99/03 Release Notes
+% ROOT Version 5.99/04 Release Notes
-% September 2013
+% November 2013
 <a name="TopOfPage"></a>

 ## Introduction